-Worldflight 2017 has concluded after raising more than $8100 for our charity of choice the Royal Flying Doctor Service of WA.
-Worldflight Perth wishes to thank all contributors and supporters for their valuable assistance over the year and during the week of the event.
-Plans are already brewing for Worldflight 2018 so watch this space!
+Worldflight Perth wishes to thank all contributors and supporters for their kind donations over the year and during the week of the event.

 L-R Josh, Ken, Gwyn, Thomas, Kirk, Jason, Giles, Luke, Bill

 Worldflight Perth consists of two fixed based flight simulators, a 737-800 owned by Gwyn Perrett of Aerosim Solutions and a 747-400 owned by cockpit builder and enthusiast Greg Hateley.
 Two separate crews man the simulators during the event in the first week of November each year.

 Listen out for two callsigns from the Perth teams – “Velocity 738” (VOZ738) & “Giant 1471” (GTI1471)

 Worldflight 2017 took us 35,038 nm over 49 legs in a westerly direction from Sydney, around the globe and back to Sydney.
 Hundreds of online enthusiasts joined the 10 official crews flying 24/7 along with hundreds of online Air Traffic Controllers shunting us in and out of airports.